10m+

 The timescale of the different types of equity release

-The equity release application process and the length of time it takes to complete depends on the type of equity release product you choose, and there are two types to consider: the lifetime mortgage and home reversion.
+The equity release application process and the length of time it takes to complete depends on the type of equity release product you choose.

 Their timescales are slightly different:

-• A lifetime mortgage may or may not involve making regular payments – this is up to you and the type of product you choose.
-Interest is added monthly or annually and the loan is paid when you die or move into long-term care.
+• A lifetime mortgage may or may not involve making regular payments.
+This is up to you and the type of product you choose.
+Interest is added monthly or annually, and the loan is paid when you die or move into long-term care.
 The application process for a lifetime mortgage usually lasts between four to six weeks.

 How to apply for equity release: a step-by-step guide